Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 * *Add A Service Worker to My Project* As per web-dev (Lighthouse) - I should make my page Progressive by adding a service worker, so it responds with a 200 when offline.

+* *.pdf downloads on devices* Certain device functionality is to open .pdf files in the same browser window as the website, regardless of them being "download" files or stipulating "target=_blank".

 # Attribution